Jodocus Hondius: Later publications and cartographic innovations

+End of life and legacy

 Hondius died, aged 48 (1612), in Amsterdam.
-After his death, his publishing work in Amsterdam was continued by his widow, two sons, Jodocus II and Henricus, and son-in-law Johannes Janssonius, whose name appears on the Atlas as co-publisher after 1633.
+After his death, his publishing work in Amsterdam was continued by his widow, two sons, Jodocus II and Henricus, and son-in-law Jan Janssonius, whose name appears on the Atlas as co-publisher after 1633.
+His grandson Jodocus III would also follow in his family's footsteps.

 Eventually, starting with the first 1606 edition in Latin, about 50 editions of the Atlas were released in the main European languages.
 In the Islamic world, the atlas was partially translated by the Turkish scholar Kâtip Çelebi.
 The series is sometimes called the "Mercator/Hondius/Janssonius" series because of Janssonius's later contributions.